LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsubsection{PCAP Parser}

-The parser is specifically designed to convert the raw binary data from the PCAP file into hexadecimal byte strings, which are essential for analyzing network traffic.
-The parser then aligns responses with their corresponding requests to ensure the correct interactive sequences.
-This aligned data is saved in a CSV format (step~\blackcircle{5}), where each entry is structured into columns: \textit{\textbf{source\_text}} for requests and \textit{\textbf{target\_text}} for responses.
-To prepare the data for machine learning applications, it is randomly shuffled and divided into distinct sets for training, testing, and validation.
+The parser is specifically designed to convert the raw binary data from the pcap file into hexadecimal byte strings.
+The packets might not be in sequence in the pcap file, thus the parser needs to correlate responses with their corresponding requests to ensure the correct interactive sequences.
+The data are saved in a CSV format file (step~\blackcircle{5}) that contains the request followed by the response.